 In 2014, the Downtown 2010 SDP was amended, in part to update the name to Downtown 2025 SDP, and the boundary adjustment from 2012 was reflected in the updated document.

-Despite these changes to the Downtown boundary in the SDP, neither the Metropolitan Redevelopment Area nor the the Comp Plan center boundary for Downtown were amended to reflect the changed boundary for Downtown.
+Despite these changes to the Downtown boundary in the SDP, neither the Metropolitan Redevelopment Area nor the Comp Plan center boundary for Downtown were amended to reflect the changed boundary for Downtown.
 The project team has noted these discrepancies and will recommend that they be adjusted to track with the MX-FB-DT zone district in the IDO, which carries over the Downtown 2025 SDP boundary.
-In the meantime, where the IDO references "DT," the provisions are mapped for the Center as mapped in the 2017 ABC Comp Plan.
+In the meantime, where the IDO references "DT," the provisions are mapped for the Center as mapped in the 2017 ABC Comprehensive Plan.

 Downtown Center (purple) vs. LUPZ IDO Conversion Map Zoning

-- Purple boundary shows the Downtown Center as mapped in the 2017 ABC Comp Plan.
+- Purple boundary shows the Downtown Center as mapped in the 2017 ABC Comprehensive Plan.
 The LUPZ version of the zoning conversion map converted all the Downtown 2025 SDP zones into MX-FB-DT, which mapped 3 sub-zones to track with uses and dimensions in the Downtown 2025 SDP.

 - The areas with green labels for MX-T and NR-PO-B were deleted from the Downtown 2025 SDP when DNA SDP was amended in 2012, but they remain in the MRA boundary for Downtown and the Comp Plan boundary for the Downtown Center.